Links on Android Authority may earn us a commission. Learn more.

 Lenovo has some of the best Windows laptops in the market, and many of them go head-to-head against the devices we have recommended in this list.
-So the question arises — should you pick a Chromebook from the company, or go with one of its Windows options?
+So the question arises — should you pick a Chromebook from the company or go with one of its Windows options?

 To decide between the two, consider the purpose of your new machine.
-There are some things that a Chromebook just can’t do, like gaming, and full-fledged video editing.
+There are some things that a Chromebook can’t do, like high-end gaming and full-fledged video editing.
 In that case, you would be better off with a Windows laptop.
 No matter your budget, Lenovo should have an option for you.
 The higher your budget, the less sense it makes to pick a Chromebook over a traditional laptop.

 Picking the best Chromebook accessories